RupakMukherjee/PPPL-CCI-2021/index.md

 ### Evaluation

 For Test2-K6 to Test-K8, I did the same process as the previous equations.
 I have increased the values of the dense layers and epochs in an attempt to improve the results.
-Similarly, test cases A6-A8 and B6-B8, test cases K6-K8, display in graph 4 and graph 6 that the error value is at zero.
-In test cases K6-K8, in Graph 5 and Graph 7, the solid and dotted lines are aligned, which means the model has produced accurate results.
+In Test2-K6 and Test2-K8, in Graph 5 and Graph 7, the solid and dotted lines are aligned, which means the model has produced accurate results.

 ### Test 2 Conclusion

 While using Test 2 for these equations, I noticed that the output graphs still come out identical despite various parameters.
 This is a good sign.
 Unlike Test 1, where adjusting the parameters would improve the output graphs, Test 2 did not.
 After evaluating test cases for Test 2 that uses RNNs, we can see that the model is accurate and useful for solving various PDEs and parameters.
+In this case, only the linear regression of stepper (produces Graph 4 and Graph 5) is necessary since the nonlinear regression of stepper (model that produces Graph 6 and Graph 7) has identical results.